-1) If you are in the servery, ensure all appliances are off and unplugged and secure the area.

-- 2) Upon receiving notification of the emergency and the location, if it is on your community area, report to the Nurse in charge on your community area.
-Assist as directed by the Nurse in charge. - 3) If you are in the kitchen, turn off all equipment and ensure all hallways are clear; secure the area. - 4) If emergency is NOT in your community area or the kitchen report to front communication area to be assigned duties. - 5) Execute the Plan for provision of Food & Fluid/Emergency Menus as directed by the Director of Dietary Services, Incident Manager or designate. - 6) As assigned, by Incident Manager or the Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 7) Travel to relocation site(s) and assist as needed.
+- 1) If you are in the servery, ensure all appliances are off and unplugged and secure the area. - 2) Upon receiving notification of the emergency and the location, report to the Heritage nursing station.
+Assist as directed by the Nurse in charge. - 3) If you are in the kitchen, turn off all equipment and ensure all hallways are clear; secure the - 4) If the emergency is NOT in your home area or the kitchen report to the Heritage nursing station. - 5) As assigned, by Incident Manager or the Nurse in charge in your home area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties - 6) Travel to relocation site(s) and assist as needed.